 Tripletail, Lobotes surinamensis, likes to live inshore, but it’s pelagic, meaning it hangs out in the middle or top of the water column.
 And, just like the painting, it loves structure, like buoys or pylons.
 Sometimes they float around on their sides, looking like debris — small fish congregate underneath them to get some shade, and whump!
 Dinner.

 Somehow I never really got a chance to fish for them.
 Life happens.
-Until, finally, I got my chance a few weeks ago.
+Until, finally, in 2017, I got my chance.
 My friend Joe Baya of the magazine Great Days Outdoors offered to take me out to experience what the Alabama coast had to offer.
 He added, somewhat offhandedly, that he and his dad were good at catching tripletail.

 I think there was some other talk about shrimp and tuna, but at the time all I could hear was the word “tripletail.”
 Yes, I’m in.
 Name the time.
 I’ll be there.